AdaCore/learn/content/courses/advanced-ada/chapters/statements.rst

 Labels
 ~~~~~~

 We can use labels to identify statements in the code.
-They are useful as a way
-to document the code or to indicate important statements in the code.

-Labels have the following format: :ada:`<<Some_Label>>`.
-We write them right
+They have the following
+format: :ada:`<<Some_Label>>`.
+We write them right before the statement we want
-before the statement we want to apply it to.
-Let's see an example of labels
-with simple statements:
+to apply it to.
+Let's see an example of labels with simple statements:

 .. code:: ada run_button project=Courses.Advanced_Ada.Statements.Statement_Identifier_1